The Myth of the Jesus Myth

 A recent book written that presents old Islamic propaganda as "groundbreaking new research" is Zealot: The Life and Times of Jesus of Nazareth by Dr. Reza Aslan who is not a particularly respected Muslim apologist.
 Essentially, Aslan asserts that Jesus was not the Messiah, but rather a political zealot who wanted to overthrow Rome, declare himself king, and condoned violence to achieve these goals.
 In other words, Aslan unsurprisingly re-writes history (or rather republishes old spurious Islamic claims) to make Jesus sound a lot like Mohammad.
 A good review of Aslan's ridiculously unscholarly and ahistorical arguments can be found here.

 In the end, controversy and scandal sell, so the idea that Christianity—the world's largest religion—is a farce, is obviously a myth that will have legs and will continue to be sold in various forms until the cows (or Christ) come home.
-We as believers should recognize the spirit of Antichrist for what it is however and be armed with correct information (see 1 John 2:22, 4:3 and 2 John 1:7).
+We as believers should recognize the spirit of Antichrist for what it is however and be armed with correct information.

 The Jesus Myth Theory

 There are some however, particularly atheists or skeptics found on the internet, who purport that Jesus never existed in history at all and that Christianity and the New Testament are simply rehashed copies of previous religious mythologies.
 An internet-distributed documentary (now even on Netflix) called Zeitgeist in particular has promoted this falsehood.
 Of course the film provides no references for its absurd claims, but instead treats them as unassailable facts.
 If one were to hunt down the sources used for the film, they would find a single book that most of the information was lifted from almost verbatim—The Christ Conspiracy: The Greatest Story Ever Sold, which was published in 1999.
 The book received virtually no attention from either religious or historical scholars but was so horribly researched, it received a scathing review from an atheist New Testament scholar, Robert M. Price, who also doesn't believe Jesus was a historical figure (see footnote #1 from another refutation of the book here).
 The book was so poorly researched and made such ridiculous claims, it received bad reviews from even casual atheist readers.
-The Jesus Myth Theory, which both the aforementioned book and documentary promote, claims that the apostles fashioned the story of the Christ after numerous other pagan myths including Horus, Mithras, Attis, Prometheus, Dionysus, Osiris, Buddha and Krishna among others and that all of these myths share common elements such as: 1.
-They were born on Dec 25th to a virgin 2.
-A star proclaimed their arrival 3.
-Three kings came to adore the newborn "savior" 4.
-They became child prodigy teachers at age 12 5.
-At age 30 they became "baptized" and began ministry 6.
-They had 12 disciples 7.
-They were betrayed 8.
-They were crucified or killed 9.
-They were dead or buried for 3 days 10.
-They were subsequently resurrected I've seen these parallels paraded around on the internet as documented fact and Zeitgeist does as well, but the reality is that the story of Jesus is utterly unique in all of human literature.
+The Jesus Myth Theory, which both the aforementioned book and documentary promote, claims that the apostles fashioned the story of the Christ after numerous other pagan myths including Horus, Mithras, Attis, Prometheus, Dionysus, Osiris, Buddha and Krishna among others and that all of these myths share common elements such as: - They were born on Dec 25th to a virgin - A star proclaimed their arrival - Three kings came to adore the newborn "savior" - They became child prodigy teachers at age 12 - At age 30 they became "baptized" and began ministry - They had 12 disciples - They were betrayed - They were crucified or killed - They were dead or buried for 3 days - They were subsequently resurrected These alleged parallels have been paraded around on the internet as documented fact and Zeitgeist does as well, but the reality is that the story of Jesus is utterly unique in all of human literature.
 Once again revisionist history is resorted to in a cheap attempt to discredit and explain away a firmly established historical person.
 Why such a compelling figure is so consistently attacked is quite curious.
 But if we were to actually study the myths of each of these pagan characters, we would quickly realize that virtually none of these elements are found in their stories and that often when they are, they were actually written (or edited) after the Gospels, not before.
 In other words, if any writer was guilty of copying popular themes and ideas, it was the pagan writers lifting them from the pages of scripture, not the other way around.
-So let's look at a few of the claims and investigate for a moment.
+So let's look at a few of the claims and investigate the source texts.

 CLAIM: Many pagan precursors to Christ were born on December 25th